biswa2210/PROJECT-2-UEMK/AlgoVisualizer/Functionality1/readme.md

 ## Importance :point_down:
  Learning an algorithm gets much easier with visualizing it.
 So it is a great way to study and understand algotihms.
 ## Making :point_down:
-It has been created using advance JavaScript, advance CSS3, SCSS, ReactJS, advance HTML5, Vercel, Firebase, Chat Engine XDK, nodejs and Formik.
-It is fully responsive.
+It has been created using advance JavaScript, advance CSS3, SCSS, ReactJS, advance HTML5, nodejs.
+It is fully responsive.<br>
 For references for algorithms I have used [geeksforgeeks](https://www.geeksforgeeks.org/) and [wikipedia](https://www.wikipedia.org/).
 ## Screenshots :point_down:
 <div align="center">
 <img src="s1.PNG" width="450" height= "250"> <img src="s2.PNG" width="450" height= "250">